SRileyCoyote/FFLIB_Working_Examples/documentation/MockSetup-Class.md

 ## Example in a Test Method
 Now that we have our MockSetup Class built, here is how we would use it in a test method.

+NOTE: We are using the [GIVEN-WHEN-THEN Style](https://martinfowler.com/bliki/GivenWhenThen.html) for Test methods

 ### Example Test Method Utilizing MockSetup
-Notice that we are only setting the Returned Board Games in the Params as this is the only return value we would need in this test method.
+Notice that we are only setting the `RETURNED_MYSOBJECTS` in the Params as this is the only return value we would need in this test method.

-Since we are not needing to perform any DMLs, can use ___Mocks.Verify()___ to validate that the records were commited to be updated in the mocked UnitOfWork ([More Mocks.Verify() Examples](/documentation/Mocks.Verify-Examples.md))
+Since we are not needing to perform any DMLs, can use ***`Mocks.Verify()`*** to validate that the records were commited to be updated in the mocked `UnitOfWork` ([More Mocks.Verify() Examples](/documentation/Mocks.Verify-Examples.md))
 ```
 @IsTest
 public static void givenInputParamters_WhenMethodNameIsCalled_ThenReturnExpectedMessage(){